-While both ad formats performed well across the board, Host-Read ads show a significant increase in emotional connection compared to Voice Talent ads, as representated in Familiarity and Affinity.
+While both ad formats performed well across the board, Host-Read ads show a significant increase in emotional connection compared to Voice Talent ads, as represented in Familiarity and Affinity.
 Why?
-Typically, Host-Read ads lean on the trust a listener has to that host.
+Typically, Host-Read ads lean on the trust a listener shares with that host.
 That emotional trust makes Host-Read ads ideal for introducing a new brand or product for the first time.
 We found that Host-Read ads are most effective when they're 30 to 60 seconds long.2

 Despite a stated preference, audiences reacted similarly to both formats.

 The study also asked listeners which type of ad they preferred.
-Now for a true-crime-inspired twist: Even though listeners said they preferred Host-Read ads, their behavior showed otherwise.
+Now for a true-crime-inspired twist: Even though listeners said they preferred Host-Read ads, their behavior during and after listening to the content showed otherwise.

 Across key brand metrics like recall and purchase intent, Host-Read ads and Voice Talent ads had nearly the same impact — even though 53 percent of listeners said, "I prefer ads read by the podcast host vs. ad read by someone else."3

 In short, one format isn't "better" than the other.
 Both Host-Read and Voice Talent ads help advertisers connect with podcast listeners, drive significant mid-funnel lift, and win over new listeners.
 But deciding on which format to use (and when) depends on a few nuances.

 So when should each type of ad format be used in a campaign?
 Here's what we suggest:

 1. To drive upper-funnel awareness, go with 30-second Voice Talent podcast ads